 - Then the girls are made to sit in a row and

-- Later they are served kala chana – Ashtami Prasad, Sooji halwa and puri – a delicious and favorite KANJAK food.
+- Later they are served Kala chana – Ashtami Prasad, Sooji halwa and puri – a delicious and favorite KANJAK food.

-- When they are done eating and ready to leave people shower them gifts in form of money or toys.
+- When they are done eating and ready to leave people shower them gifts in the form of money or toys.

 Now on to the recipe!

 Soak kale chole overnight.
 In the morning pressure cook for 8-9 whistles.
 Cooking time may vary depending on whole old the legumes are.
-Once legumes are thoroughly boiled and soft (as shown in the pic below) cook them in oil and mild spices.
+Once legumes are thoroughly boiled and soft (as shown in the pic above) cook them in oil and mild spices.

 From here on the recipe is straightforward and needs no fancy ingredients.
 Just the regular spices and a couple of tablespoons of oil and there you go – delicious and tasty sookhe kale chane are ready.